Ozil offers to pay Gunnersaurus's wages after mascot is let go by Arsenal after 27 years | Goal.com

 Ozil offers to pay Gunnersaurus's wages after mascot is let go by Arsenal after 27 years

-Mesut Ozil has offered to pay Gunnersaurus's wages after seeing the mascot left go by Arsenal after 27 years of his service.
+Mesut Ozil has offered to pay Gunnersaurus's wages after seeing the mascot let go by Arsenal after 27 years of service.

 Jerry Quy was relieved of his mascot duties at Emirates Stadium at the start of the week, with the club deciding that his services were no longer required in the absence of supporters.